 Each season, That Choir presents a four-concert series of contemporary choral works, undertakes a range of professional development projects, and appears at many local and provincial music festivals and arts events.
 They have been featured at Choirs Ontario's inaugural SingONtario! choral festival and SING: the Toronto Vocal Arts Festival.
-In 2014, the choir was featured at the Barrie Colours of Music Festival, performing the opening concert and conducting a student workshop at a local public school.
-They will return to Barrie in March 2017 for a performance at Georgian Music.
-Other recent appearances have included the Toronto AIDS Candlelight Vigil, the City Carol Sing at Yorkminster Park Baptist Church (hosted by Gord Martineau), and they most recently shared the stage with Sir Christopher Plummer and Louise Pitre as a featured performer at the Shakespeare Globe Centre of Canada’s 25th Anniversary Gala at Casa Loma.
+Recent appearances include the Toronto AIDS Candlelight Vigil, the City Carol Sing at Yorkminster Park Baptist Church, sharing the stage with Sir Christopher Plummer and Louise Pitre as a featured performer at the Shakespeare Globe Centre of Canada’s 25th Anniversary Gala at Casa Loma, a featured performance in Barrie, Ontario with the Georgian Music Series, and feature choir with the international touring concert: Game of Thrones Live Concert Experience.

 Nurturing local composers and artists is important to That Choir.
 They have performed contemporary works by Eleanor Daley, Lydia Adams, J. Scott Brubacher, Tyson Kerr, Cy Giacomin, Matthew Emery, and Erin Smythe, as well as Dora Award winning musician Reza Jacobs.
 The group has also joined forces with Toronto- based theatre artists Deborah Hay, Nicole Underwood, Nancy Palk, and Jim Mezon in their annual holiday concert.
 Toronto-based string players Bryan Holt, Steph Park, Rebecca MacLeod and Brenna McLane formed the string quartet for That Choir’s performance of Ola Gjeilo’s Dark Night of the Soul, and the choir has also collaborated with pianists Michael Man, Jeanne Yuen and Meredith Zwicker.